farhan7reza7/Python-Greeting-Application/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tested these changes thoroughly
 - [ ] My code follows the project's coding standards
-- [ ] I have documented any necessary changes
+- [ ] I have documented(followed above Description and Changes Made) any necessary changes
-- [ ] I have updated the README if needed
+- [ ] I have updated the README if needed(Optional)